AtlasOfLivingAustralia/jwt-usage-examples/README.md

 ## Protected API Usage with Token Generation and Refresh
-A simple example script showing JWT token usage and refresh based on a provided JSON file containing the response from an initial JWT token creation.
+Example scripts showing JWT token usage and refresh based on a user provided JSON file containing the response from an initial JWT token creation e.g. `keys_example.json`.

 The script will attempt to make a request to a protected ALA API.
 If the token in the JSON file is not expired, it will send the token with the request.
 If the token has expired,